askipwith/dvsa-booking/README.md

 # Search loop
 Nagivate to the DVSA 'change practical driving test' page and click the green button.
 The bot will then:
 1. Fill in your details and log in
-2. Search for centres closest to the TEST_LOCATION
+2. Search for centres closest to the dvsaConfigSL
-3. Keep loading centres until it has at least MIN_CENTRES
+3. Keep loading centres until it has at least dvsaConfigMC
-4. Search each centre for avaiable dates between FIRST_TEST_DATE and LAST_TEST_DATE
+4. Search each centre for available slots that match dvsaConfigFTD, dvsaConfigLTD, dvsaConfigFTT, dvsaConfigITT
-5. Load the test centre booking page for the closest centre with a matching date and make an alert sound...
+5. Load the test centre booking page for the closest centre with a matching slot
+6. Select the best slot using dvsaConfigITD, dvsaConfigITT and make an alert sound...
-6. ...or wait for AVG_SEARCH_INT and try again in a loop
+7. ...or wait for dvsaConfigASI and try again in a loop

 It will also try and deal with a range of DVSA issue pages (service unavailable, max search limit, 500 error, time out, log out etc.).
 When running, look in the console log to see what is going on in more detail.